 The United States established diplomatic relations with Lesotho in 1966, following its independence from the United Kingdom.
-Post-independence, the country saw a mix of rule by decree, coups, outside military intervention, and democratic government.
+Post-independence, the country has seen a mix of rule by decree, coups, military government, and democratically elected government.
 Lesotho is a constitutional monarchy that faces challenges including poverty, income distribution inequality, and one of the highest HIV/AIDS prevalence rates in the world.
 Since independence, Lesotho and the United States have had productive bilateral relations.
 U.S. foreign policy priorities in Lesotho focus on achieving the development of a stable, prosperous, and healthy country.

 U.S. Assistance to Lesotho

 U.S. assistance to Lesotho focuses on reversing the devastating HIV/AIDS pandemic and promoting economic development.
-The Global Health Initiative, through the President's Emergency Plan for AIDS Relief program in Lesotho, complements a significant HIV/AIDS effort by the Government of Lesotho and other donors, including U.S. nongovernmental organizations and universities.
+The Global Health Initiative, through the President's Emergency Plan for AIDS Relief (PEPFAR) program in Lesotho, complements a significant HIV/AIDS effort by the Government of Lesotho and other donors, including U.S. nongovernmental organizations and universities.
 The Government of Lesotho has demonstrated substantial political will to fight HIV/AIDS and has undertaken many efforts to address the pandemic.
-The $362.5 million Millennium Challenge Corporation Compact, concluding in September 2013, is developing Lesotho’s health care and water infrastructure and promoting private sector development.
+The $362.5 million Millennium Challenge Corporation Compact, which concluded in September 2013, developed Lesotho’s health care and water infrastructure and promoted private sector development.
+In December 2013, the Millennium Challenge Corporation identified Lesotho as eligible to develop a proposal for a second Compact.
 U.S. assistance also promotes trade facilitation, renewable energy development, good governance, and disaster risk reduction through sustainable agricultural practices.